drin/research/README.md

 [Diversifying Consistency in Ceph][diversify-consistency]

+[Series - Programmable Access Libraries][programmable-access-libs]

+[Series - LDFI for Life][ldfi-for-life]

+### Working Groups and/or projects
+For things that aren't worked on solely by myself and that have a physical piece already, I'll list here.

+[Sidecar working group - Envoyage][envoyage]

 ### Readings
 This section will include paper reviews, paper presentation materials, and anything else that seems relatively similar in spirit.